Chair: Wendy P. Miller

 |6Coordinator of Undergraduate English Education

-The Department of English, Theatre, and Foreign Languages educates students and serves the region and the academy through teaching and research in the liberal arts.
+The Department of English, Theatre, and World Languages educates students and serves the region and the academy through teaching and research in the liberal arts.
 The Department cultivates insightful readers, articulate writers and speakers, expressive performers, and critical thinkers.
 Department faculty work to improve literacy, to develop innovative pedagogy, to enhance and showcase creative work, and to expand and transmit disciplinary knowledge.

 Through sustained development of students’ critical thinking, reading, and writing, the General Education composition sequence lays the foundation for future success.
 Offerings in literature, foreign languages, and performance broaden and enrich students’ perspectives.
 Graduates of our programs become successful as professionals, graduate students, citizens, leaders, and life-long learners in a diverse global community.

-The Department offers majors in English, English Education, Spanish, and Theatre and related minors and concentrations.
+The Department offers majors in English, Spanish, and Theatre and related minors and concentrations.
 Undergraduate majors prepare students for North Carolina Teacher Licensure in Secondary English, Middle Grades Language Arts 6-9, Spanish K-12, and add-on licensure in English as a Second Language.
 Graduate Programs in English prepare students for advanced licensure and other professional endeavors.

-The Department offers distinctive, realistically conceived, and well‑executed programs for (1) the English major; (2) the student seeking North Carolina Teacher Licensure in English, Secondary Education 9‑12 (program approved by NCTE), Middle Grades Language Arts Education 6-9, Spanish Licensure K-12, or ESL Add-On Licensure; (3) the Theatre major; (4) the Spanish major; (5) the General Education student, served by a strong Composition program and a wide choice of courses; (6) the Education major seeking an academic concentration in English, Spanish, or Teaching English as a Second Language (TESL); (7) the student majoring in another subject who wishes to develop a minor in an area of English, foreign languages, or theatre or simply to choose an elective or two; and (8) the in‑service teacher, or college graduate with a background in English or a related discipline, seeking post‑graduate work in English Education.
+The Department offers distinctive, realistically conceived, and well‑executed programs for (1) the English major; (2) the student seeking North Carolina Teacher Licensure in English, Secondary Education 9‑12 (program approved by NCTE), Middle Grades Language Arts Education 6-9, Spanish Licensure K-12, or ESL Add-On Licensure; (3) the Theatre major; (4) the Spanish major; (5) the General Education student, served by a strong Composition program and a wide choice of courses; (6) the Education major seeking an academic concentration in English, Spanish, or Teaching English as a Second Language (TESL); (7) the student majoring in another subject who wishes to develop a minor in an area of English, world languages, or theatre or simply to choose an elective or two; and (8) the in‑service teacher, or college graduate with a background in English or a related discipline, seeking post‑graduate work in English Education.
 The Department recognizes that each program has a distinctive philosophy and specific objectives, which are made clear to students involved in each program.

 The Department office offers information about advisement and screening procedures for English majors, teacher licensure candidates in English and Spanish, Spanish majors, and Theatre majors.
-Also available is information about the academic concentrations in English, Spanish, and TESL and minors in Creative Writing, English, French, Literature, Spanish, Speech, TESOL, Theatre, and Rhetoric and Professional Writing.
+Also available is information about the academic concentrations in English, Spanish, and TESL and minors in Creative Writing, English, French, Literature, Spanish, TESOL, Theatre, and Professional Writing.
 These are offered to all students enrolled at the University.